Rayhatron/rayhatron.github.io/_posts/javascript30/2017-01-01-Day-1-of-30-days-of-Javascript-Fun-with-piano-keys.md

 The exercise was to make a page that has a range of keyboard keys displayed and when a keyboard key was pressed, a sound was to be played and a visual effect was to take place to notify which key was pressed.
 The name of the sound played also had to be written underneath each displayed keyboard key.

-For my version, i used piano sounds so the displayed keyboard keys also correspondend to the name of the piano note played and it saved me some extra writting. <i class="em em-joy"></i>
+For my version, i used piano sounds so the displayed keyboard keys also correspondend to the name of the piano note played and it saved me some extra writting. :joy:

 Pseudocode: